What is the Best Prediabetes Diet?

 What is prediabetes?

-Prediabetes is a metabolic disorder that is measured and defined by a major symptom: elevated blood sugar levels.
+Prediabetes is more than just a blood sugar problem.
+It’s a metabolic disorder that’s measured and defined by elevated blood sugar levels.
 But high blood sugar isn’t the only problem associated with prediabetes, so it can’t be the only one that we treat.

 - fatty liver